kourtni/ai-generated-website/README.md

 ### Package package.json files

-- These file are located at packages/<package-name>/package.json.
+- These files are located at packages/<package-name>/package.json.
 - It includes all the specific dependencies and scripts for the specific package.

 ### Benefits of this setup